-The EMP provides the overarching framework for the Construction Environmental Management Program (CEMP) and an Operation Environmental Management Program (OEMP), which will be finalized as separate documents prior to Project construction and ideally operation, respectively.
-Their finalization will consider applicable conditions of the Environment Act Licence and associated approvals, any other pertinent findings through the design and regulatory review processes and key relevant outcomes of the ongoing Indigenous and public engagement and Consultation processes.
+Figure A displays a summary of the EMP process.
+The EMP provides the overarching framework for the Project Construction Environmental Management Program (CEMP) and the Operation Environmental Management Program (OEMP).
+These will be updated prior to Project construction and operation, respectively, and will consider applicable conditions of The Environmental Act provincial licence, The Canadian Environmental Assessment Act 2012 federal Decision Statement conditions and other approvals, any other pertinent findings through the design and regulatory review processes, and key relevant outcomes of the ongoing Indigenous consultation and public engagement processes.
+Until such time, these plans will remain in draft form.

-The purpose of the CEMP and OEMP is to guide how environmental issues will be addressed during construction and operation, respectively and how adverse effects of activities will be mitigated.
-The CEMP is supported by several specific or targeted management plans (e.g. surface water, groundwater, sediment, etc.), as shown in the Figure below, that will guide MI's development of the Project's contract documents and subsequently, the Contractor(s) activities, in constructing the Project in an environmentally responsible manner.
-The OEMP will likely include the same targeted plans developed to manage issues during construction, but prior to construction completion they would be revised and adapted to suit the specific needs during the operation phase.
+The purpose of the CEMP and OEMP is to guide how environmental issues will be addressed during construction and operation, respectively, and how adverse effects of activities will be mitigated.
+The CEMP is supported by several specific or targeted management plans that will guide Manitoba Transportation and Infrastructure's development of the Project's contract documents and subsequently, the Contractor(s) activities, in an environmentally responsible manner and to meet regulatory compliance in constructing the Project.
+The OEMP will include some of the same targeted plans developed to manage issues during construction, but prior to construction completion, they would be revised and adapted to suit the specific needs during the operation phase.